 At this time, people 5 to 17 years old can get only the Pfizer vaccine.
 You can search for a site offering the Pfizer vaccine on NYC Vaccine Finder.
 Also, check with your child’s pediatrician to see if they are offering vaccination.

 A parent or guardian must consent for their child to be vaccinated.
 Consent can be given in person at the time of vaccination or by phone.
 Some vaccination providers, including all City-run sites, accept proof of consent in writing.
 Children ages 5 to 15 must have an adult accompany them to a vaccination site.

 If the child does not have proof of age, a parent or guardian can attest to their age at the vaccination site.

 Check with the vaccination site to make sure they are vaccinating children and about the site’s consent procedures.

 You do not need to be tested for COVID-19 infection or for COVID-19 antibodies before being vaccinated.

 Vaccination is recommended for people who previously had COVID-19 even if they test positive for antibodies.
-It is possible to get COVID-19 again and vaccination may boost your natural immunity.
+It is possible to get COVID-19 again, and vaccination strengthens your natural immunity.

 No Payment or Social Security Number Required for Vaccination

-If someone tries to charge you a fee or asks for your credit card information or social security number, then it is likely a scam or fraud and you should go elsewhere for vaccination.
+No one should charge you a fee or ask for your credit card information or social security number.
+If they do, it is likely a scam or fraud, and you should go elsewhere for vaccination.

 Immigration Status Does Not Matter